Milestone-Proposal:Transmission Control Protocol (TCP) and the Architecture of the Internet, 1974

 What features set this work apart from similar achievements?

-The business models for the support of Internet networks were equally challenging.
-The system allowed for non-profit, for-profit, and government-operated networks.
-The innovative idea was network interconnection without settlements, (unlike the telephone system model).
-In a practice called peering, networks carried traffic for everyone.
+In a practice called peering, networks carried traffic for each other.
 Flat rate pricing, often varying with the maximum permitted data rate, and regardless of destination, was another innovative and simplifying practice.

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.